oppia/oppia-web-developer-docs/Partial-CI-Tests-Structure.md

 # Root Files Config

 The root files config at `core/tests/root-files-config.json` contains all the valid root files that are generated in the root files mapping.
 A root file is a file in the dependency graph which has no parents, the most common root files in the codebase are page modules and other files like `README.md`.
-The "root files mapping generator" validates the `root-files-config.json` by comparing the PR's root files in the mapping with the root files found in the config, if there are any discrepancies, the generator will error.
-This ensures that the "root-files config" is always up to date with every PR.
+The "root files mapping generator" validates the `root-files-config.json` by comparing the PR's root files in the mapping with the root files found in the config.
+If there are any discrepancies, the generator will error; this ensures that the "root-files config" is always up to date with every PR.

 If you get an error that there is a root file not contained in these lists, please add them to one of these lists depending on the context of the file:

-* If the specific file has a chance to break some part of the Oppia website, like `src/index.html`, please add it to the `RUN_ALL_TESTS_ROOT_FILES`.
+* If the specific file has a chance to break some part of the Oppia website, like `src/index.html`, please add it to the `RUN_ALL_TESTS_ROOT_FILES` in the `root-files-config.json` file.
-* If it is a file like `README.md` which doesn't affect any test, please add it to the `RUN_NO_TESTS_ROOT_FILES`.
+* If it is a file like `README.md` which doesn't affect any test, please add it to the `RUN_NO_TESTS_ROOT_FILES` in the `root-files-config.json` file.